 For the first five years, the couple were on the road to the Comox Airport once a week to pick up the Sounder, as it was being shipped by air from the Holmes family’s press in Alberta.
 As with any shipping situation, occasional mixups happen, shipments go to a different airport, and whoever was on the run that week got to make a spontaneous trip to the Vancouver airport via BC Ferries.
 One week Derek arrived back at the Nanaimo terminal too late for the final ferry home, and slept in the parking lot waiting for the first ferry of the morning.
-Another time, there was no room for vehicles on the ferry, so Derek went over, met up with the shipping representative, and returned as a walk-on to Duke Point with 35 bundles of newspapers as his luggage.
+Another time, there was no room for vehicles on the ferry to Vancouver, so Derek went over on foot.
+He met up with the shipping representative at the ferry terminal, they drove to the YVR warehouse, and then on to the Duke Point terminal, where Derek walked on the ferry with 35 bundles of newspapers as his luggage.
 (Thank you BC Ferries for the accommodation).

 They’ve hand-inserted flyers at their dining room table, in the back of their vehicle on board the big ferries, in the Port Theatre parkade, or out in their driveway with the sounds of a Gabriola summer around them.
 Since 2015, the papers have been printed in Coquitlam, shipped by barge to Nanaimo, and are picked up on Wednesday mornings for delivery to Gabriolans.